Minhtyyufa/CloudComputing/two_phase_commit/README.md

 Our Algorithm is Worst-Case O(N) where N is the number of commands.
 In the worst-case, all of the commands would be sent to the same participant

 ## Test Cases
-Provided are three different test cases: Easy Abort, Easy Success, and Hard.
+Provided are three different test cases (found in the [test](./test) directory): Easy Abort, Easy Success, and Hard.
 Easy Abort contains 10 commands that will result in an illegal state triggering an abort.
 Easy Success contains 10 commands that will result in a legal state allowing for a commit.
 Both of the Easy test cases have 3 participants, but only use 2 in the commands.
 The Hard Test case contains 10,000 commands and 26 participants and will result in an abort operation.
 Their respective times